← Back to projects

 Code Showcase 9

-When use_hybrid=True, kNN and BM25 results are independently normalized to [0, 1], then fused with configurable weights.
-Documents appearing in only one result set get 0.0 for the missing signal, naturally penalizing single-dimension matches.
-The scoring breakdown is attached to each hit for provenance.
+When use_hybrid=True, kNN and BM25 results get normalized to [0, 1] independently, then fused with configurable weights.
+Documents in only one result set get 0.0 on the missing signal, which naturally penalizes single dimension matches.
+Every hit carries the scoring breakdown for provenance.

 python